vistalab-technion/cs236781/_pages/info.md

 Third Homework assignment : 25%
 Final Project: 40%

-The Project might have a competitive component to it.
-If there will be, the course staff will anounce it in advance.
+The Project might have a competitive component to it, but it will not effect your final grade by more then 5%.

-**Reserve Duty**: Please come to the tutor in charge if you have specific needs due to army servise.
+**Reserve Duty**: Please come to the tutor in charge if you have specific needs due to army servise!

 **Language**: All course materials (including lecture and tutorial videos) are provided in English.
 This semester the frontal lectures and tutorials will be in Hebrew.

 **Credits**: 3.0.

 ### Prerequisites